Configure AWS Application Auto Scaling Targets

 serviceNamespace: dynamodb

 The resourceId format extends to table/{table-name}/index/{index-name} for GSI scaling.
 The scalableDimension changes to dynamodb:index:ReadCapacityUnits to target the index specifically.
-This lets you scale indexes independently from their base table.
+This allows you to optimize costs and performance for specific query workloads without affecting the base table’s capacity.

 Scale ECS service task count

-Container workloads running in ECS need to scale task count up or down based on metrics like CPU utilization or request volume.
+Container workloads running in ECS need to scale task count based on metrics like CPU utilization or request count.

 import * as pulumi from "@pulumi/pulumi";